chukse/Weather-Application/README.md

 + run ```npm install``` and then `npm build`
 + then run ```npm start``` to start the localhost in your browser

+# How to Use
++ User can enter any city in the search box and get the realtime temperature